KittyGiraudel/site/_posts/2013-04-30-css-aha-moment.md

 God, that sounds stupid now but it really helped in understanding how to make efficient CSS.
 You know, at first you don't necessarily get that a line of text isn't shaped around the text but follows the same pattern as all other elements.

-<blockquote class="pull-quote--right">All elements on a page are rectangles.</blockquote>
+> All elements on a page are rectangles.

 And when you get that and most generally the whole box-model (that says width equals `width + padding-left + padding-right + border-left + border-right.`), everything becomes so simple.